 Advise – ex-detainees can call our freephone helpline, open 5 days a week between 10AM and 1PM.
 We respond to the needs they express and work to provide solutions in the order of most pressing.
 Over time, having developed relationships, we work through on-going casework to address the obstacles to social inclusion – from street homelessness through to volunteering and educational opportunities.

 Enable – we link people to existing services in local communities to enable them to participate in their local communities, through referrals and signposting to support groups, counselling, GP’s, volunteering and befriending organisations.
 We ensure that as well as the information about these invaluable services, ex-detainees have the means to access them.

 Empower – we encourage ex-detainees to overcome isolation and regain their confidence and self-esteem through involvement in volunteering, befriending and educational projects within their local communities as well as through their active involvement in the running of the Ex-Detainee Project.
 We support them in telling their stories to media and the public and ensure that their voices are heard through facilitating the annual ex-detainee conference.

 Influence – we work closely with our partner organisations to influence policy and promote best practice in respect of ex-detainees from before they are released, to the grant of status in the UK, or removal to their home country.

 The Community Champion Programme is a peer support group for ex-detainees, run by ex-detainees who train to become community champions and support each other within their communities.

-The programme started in Plymouth in February 2018, Middlesbrough in September 2018, and Uxbridge in February 2019.
+The programme started in Middlesbrough in September 2018, and it will start in Manchester in November 2019.